-The penis is the male organ of copulation and is traversed by the urethra, which gives passage for both urine and semen.
-It’s capable of becoming tough and erect because of its engorgement with blood, a necessity for its intromission into the vagina.
+Penis is the male organ of copulation that is traversed by the urethra gives passage for both urine as well as semen.
+It overindulges with the blood that makes it a capable of becoming tough and erect.
+Penis is necessary for entering into the vagina.

 The penis is composed of the following 2 parts:

 - Body or corpus, a free pendulous portion.

 The root of the penis is situated in the superficial perineal pouch and is connected to the inferior aspect of the urogenital diaphragm.
 It contains 3 masses of erectile tissue, viz.
 2 crura (left and right) and the bulb of the penis.
 Every crus is securely connected to the everted margin of the pubic arch on the corresponding side.
 Anteriorly, it converges toward its fellow of the opposite side, and near the inferior border of the pubic symphysis the 2 crura come together and continue as the corpora cavernosa of the body of the penis.
 The bulb is securely connected on the inferior aspect of the perineal membrane extending between the 2 crura.
 The bulb narrows anteriorly and continues as the corpus spongiosum of the body.
 Its flattened deep surface above its heart is pierced by the urethra, which traverses its substance to get to the corpus spongiosum.
 This part of the urethra in the bulb reveals a dilatation in its floor named intrabulbar fossa.
 Every crus is covered by the ischiocavernosus muscle, and the bulb is covered by the bulbospongiosus muscle.